Robustly decorrelating errors with mixed quantum gates: Introduction

-In this article, we extend the work of Campbell and Hastings to numerically optimized quantum gates and show that the advantages of their approach can be made robust to drift and model uncertainty.
-We provide an explicit series of convex programs able to efficiently compute MQGs with a variety of useful properties.
+In this article, we extend the work of Campbell and Hastings.
+These prior works are focused on removing coherent errors that arise from compiled (e.g,, via Solovay-Kitaev algorithm) quantum gates.
+Errors arising from approximate compilation are unitary, and this previous work illustrates how appropriate averaging over compilations can transform these coherent errors into incoherent (stochastic) errors.
+In this work, we focus on a more general class of errors arising in the context of optimal control.
+Furthermore, we construct a series of explicit convex optimization problems whose solutions consist of distributions over gate implementations and whose effective errors can be sculpted to suit various experimental or theoretical needs.
+This includes reduction of a gate’s diamond error, elimination of coherent errors, elimination of off-axis stochastic errors, and the inclusion of robustness to drift and model uncertainty.
 We demonstrate our results on a superconducting testbed device at Rigetti Computing.
-In a simple experiment based on randomized benchmarking circuits, MQGs demonstrate a marked improvement in error rates and a reduced variance in circuit outcome probabilities, consistent with a significant reduction in the coherence of the error \cite{Ball2016}.
+In a simple experiment based on randomized benchmarking circuits, MQGs demonstrate a marked improvement in error rates and a reduced variance in circuit outcome probabilities, consistent with a significant reduction in the coherence of the error\cite{Ball2016}.
 We further apply our methods in simulation, constructing both single- and two-qubit mixed unitary controls that are robust to drift and uncertainty in the control parameters.
+These robust MQGs are insensitive to calibration errors, but do not require the temporal overhead of robust coherent control pulses \cite{1203.6392}.